zhangxingshuo/Project-Euler/README.md

 # Project-Euler
-Project Euler solutions written in either Python or Julia
+Project Euler solutions written in Java, Python, and Julia